Home / All Documents / Check Someone’s Driving Licence (DVLA Code A Online)

 Can You Check If Someone Has A Driving Licence?

-If the person refuses to share their details, I do not try to work around that.
-If driving is part of a job, I make the check a condition of the role.
-If it is private lending, I decide whether I am comfortable handing over the vehicle without proper verification.
-Most of the time, I should not be.
+If a driver refuses to provide their details or share a DVLA check code, I do not attempt to bypass that refusal.
+If driving is a core part of their job, I make the verification check a non-negotiable condition of employment.
+If I am lending a vehicle privately, I decide whether I am comfortable proceeding without proper verification.
+Most of the time, proceeding without verification is not worth the risk.

 How To Get And Use A DVLA Check Code